-Ordered for Halifax, in Nova Scotia, the ship joined another fleet, forming convoy HX 154 along which it was to travel to Iceland the second time.
-On their way to Iceland, one of the escort ships detected challenging conditions at sea and the entire group had to be redirected through the rough route.
-A report of the circumstances later states that the Almaack due its design had a big difficulty in maintaining its position in convoy and barely managed to keep itself from going faster than 7.5 knots so much so that the vessel went on its own three different times but eventually found its way back to the convoy.
+Ordered for Halifax in Nova Scotia, the ship joined another fleet, forming convoy HX 154, along which it was to travel to Iceland the second time.
+On their way to Iceland, one of the escort ships detected challenging conditions at sea, and the entire group had to be redirected through the rough route.
+A report of the circumstances later states that the Almaack, due to its design, had great difficulty in maintaining its position in convoy and barely managed to keep itself from going faster than 7.5 knots, so much so that the vessel went on its own three different times but eventually found its way back to the convoy.

 After that journey, the Almaack had to go to Norfolk to receive repairs at the Norfolk Navy.
 With construction equipment on board, the ship departed New York in January 1942, traveling as part of Convoy AT 12 to Belfast, Northern Ireland.

 In April 1942, after loading again at New York, the Almaack left for the Pacific area, discharging at Tongatapu in May and then returning to the United States, arriving at San Diego by June.
 The vessel entered the Craig Shipbuilding Company in Long Beach to undergo a few reparations, after which the ship went back to the San Diego area to engage in landing exercises.

 In September 1942, the Almaack traveled to Scotland as part of Task Force 38.
 Upon arrival at Loch Fyne, the ship unloaded and then took part in training exercises in preparation for the American invasion of North Africa.
 At the end of the training sessions, the ship was ordered to take the route to North Africa.